Dmitryvavilon | Dreamstime.com

 The Solid Waste Authority of Central Ohio (SWACO) has posted three new requests for bids that pertain to investments being made at the waste agency’s Morse Road Transfer Station in Columbus, Ohio.

-In one request for bids (RFB) notice, SWACO says it seeking to purchase and install what it calls a bulk waste compactor and material conveyor at the transfer station.
+In one request for bids (RFB) notice, SWACO is seeking to purchase and install a bulk waste compactor and material conveyor at the transfer station.

 Another bid refers to the replacement of the facility’s tipping floor and other significant infrastructural upgrades while the final one seeks new signage for several of the Grove City, Ohio-based agency’s properties.